WordPress/HelpHub/CONTRIBUTING.md

 #### Import database

-Included in this repo is the file `helphub.wordpress.2017-10-30.xml`.
+For now we have two ways for importing database from staging site - via [Importer](#importer) and via [Duplicator](#duplicator)

+##### Importer

+Database from staging site is located in `wp-content/staging-database` folder.
+There you can find `helphub.WordPress.2018-03-13.xml` file.
 Import this using the WordPress Importer from within the `/wp-admin` of your local site.

 1. Go to: `Tools -> Import` and click "Install Now" under WordPress at the bottom.
 This will install the WordPress Importer.
 2. Click "Run Importer"